 play equipment the child could use to climb over the fence.
 Chain-link fences are very easy to climb and are not recommended as pool fences.
 (If they are used, make sure openings are 1¾ inches or smaller in size).

-Slat space.
+Slat spacing.
 To ensure a small child can't squeeze through the fence, make sure vertical slats have no more than 4 inches of space between them.
 This will also help keep small pets safe, too.

 Latch height.
 The fence should have a self-closing and self-latching gate that only opens out, away from the pool area.
 The latch should be out of a child's reach—at least 54 inches from the ground.